hoBabu1/Chainlink-CCIP-Guide-Lock-Unlock/CCIP.md

  - **bool acceptLiquidity** - whether the pool accepts external liquidity
  - **address router** - address of the router contract

-Deploy it on each network.
+Deploy it on EACH network.
 <details>
 <summary> 🔽 Contract </summary>